-- How to use the rule of multiplication to calculate the probability of independent events. - How to use a probability tree diagram to determine the probability.
+- How to use the rule of multiplication to calculate the probability of independent events - How to use a probability tree diagram to determine the probability

-TI-Nspire Navigator
+TI-NspireTM Navigator

-Entire Document, File Transfer: Use the file transfer to efficiently send the .tns file to the students.
-Using TI-Navigator will allow students to receive the file without having to leave their seats or use extra cables.
+Entire Document, File Transfer: Use File Transfer to efficiently send the .tns file to the students.
+Using TI-NspireTM NavigatorTM will allow students to receive the file without having to leave their seats or use extra cables.

-Entire Document, Screen Capture or Live Presenter: If students experience difficulty with operation of a file or a question, use the computer software or Live Presenter with TI Navigator.
-You can also use this as a way to facilitate student discussion.
+Entire Document, Class Capture or Live Presenter: If students experience difficulty with operation of a file or with a question, use Live Presenter with TI-NspireTM NavigatorTM.
+This can also be used as a way to facilitate student discussion.

-Page 2.2, Screen Capture: Particularly on page 2.2, Screen Capture should be used for students to compare their bar graphs with other students in the class.
+Page 2.2, Class Capture: Particularly on page 2.2, Class Capture should be used so that students can compare their bar graphs with those of other students in the class.

 End of lesson, Quick Poll: A Quick Poll can be given at the conclusion of the lesson.
-You can save the results and show a Class Analysis at the start of the next class to discuss possible misunderstandings students may have.
+Save the results and show a Class Analysis at the start of the next class to discuss possible misunderstandings students may have.

-The following are some sample questions you can use:
+The following are some sample questions:

-1. In this experiment, what is the probability of getting heads on both of your first two coin tosses?
+1. In this experiment, what is the probability of getting heads on both of the first two coin tosses?

-2. In this experiment, what is the probability of getting at least two tails on your three tosses?
+2. In this experiment, what is the probability of getting at least two tails on three tosses?